rethinkdb/rethinkdb_rebirth/README.md

 * **Distributed** database that is easy to scale
 * **High availability** database with automatic failover and robust fault tolerance

-RethinkDB is the first open-source scalable database built for realtime applications.
+RebirthDB is a community-developed fork of [RethinkDB](https://github.com/rethinkdb/rethinkdb) which was the first open-source scalable database built for realtime applications.
 It exposes a new database access model -- instead of polling for changes, the developer can tell the database to continuously push updated query results to applications in realtime.
-RethinkDB allows developers to build scalable realtime apps in a fraction of the time with less effort.
+RebirthDB allows developers to build scalable realtime apps in a fraction of the time with less effort.

 To learn more, check out [rethinkdb.com](https://rethinkdb.com).

-Not sure what types of projects RethinkDB can help you build?
+Not sure what types of projects RethinkDB and now RebirthDB can help you build?
 Here are a few examples:

 * Build a [realtime liveblog](https://rethinkdb.com/blog/rethinkdb-pubnub/) with RethinkDB and PubNub
 * Create a [collaborative photo sharing whiteboard](https://www.youtube.com/watch?v=pdPRp3UxL_s)